-When you look at gold jewelry, you’ll most likely see a stamp that reads 14K or 18K on it.
+When you look closely at a piece of gold jewelry, you’ll most likely see a stamp that reads 14K or 18K on it.
 So what exactly does that mean?
 Well K stands for karat (not to be confused with a carat, which is the unit of weight used for precious gemstones).
-A karat on the other hand refers to the percentage of gold in an alloy.
+A karat, on the other hand, refers to the percentage of gold in an alloy.
 An alloy is a mixture of various metals.
 Since gold is a very soft metal, other precious metals are added to it in order to make it harder and durable enough to wear as jewelry (while some are added to alter the color of the alloy, such as copper being added to make rose gold).
 Silver, copper, nickel, and zinc are all metals that are commonly added to gold to make it more durable.
-Here are the most common alloys you’ll find in gold jewelry.
+Here are the most common gold purity levels.

 24K: 24/24 parts gold; 100% pure gold

 18K: 18/24 parts gold; 75% gold and 25% alloyed metals

 14K: 14/24 parts gold; 58% gold and 42% alloyed metals

 10K: 10/24 parts gold; 42% gold and 58% alloyed metals

 24K gold jewelry is very difficult to find.
 Since gold is a very soft metal, any jewelry that is pure gold will bend and scratch easily.
 Because of this, 24K gold jewelry should only be worn occasionally.
 10K gold is the most affordable option when it comes to gold jewelry.
 In fact, since less than half of the alloy is gold, some jewelers consider it to be discount gold and won’t sell it in their premium retail stores.
 So how do you know what percentage of gold is right for you and your jewelry?
 Well, you should take into consideration several different factors including price, durability and appearance.